centrahq/api-documentation/pages/01.overview/01.glossary/docs.md

 Payment method in Centra indicates which payment service provider has been used for making a payment.
 This will be equivalent to which store plugin was used for processing the payment.

 ### **Payment type**
-Payment type in in Centra indicates what type of payment method has been used for making a payment, e.g., a 3rd party payment service provider.
+Payment type in in Centra indicates which type of payment method has been used for making a payment, e.g., a 3rd party payment service provider.

 ### **Pending** (order status 1)
 This order has been checked out, with payment steps being completed.
 In addition to the incomplete order, it contains information on customer, shipping and payment.